-- Expectations: Looking like a business man, i.e. suit, shirt, polished shoes, leather briefcase, tie and tie holder.
-Women engineer: Show up in a tailored (wool) suit, button-down tailored shirt or solid color tailored blouse, polished lace-up oxfords shoes or zipper booties, structured leather tote large enough to hold a tablet, laptop or whatever you need to schlep, and neckerchief or short statement necklace or short pearl necklace (when you know you won’t have to climb equipment or a ladder).
+- Expectations: Looking like business man (suit, shirt, polished shoes, leather briefcase, tie, tie holder).
+Women engineer: Show up in a tailored (wool) suit, button-down tailored shirt or solid color tailored blouse, polished lace-up oxfords shoes or zipper booties, structured leather tote large enough to hold a tablet, laptop or whatever you need to schlep, and neckerchief or short (pearl) necklace (when you know you won’t climb equipment or ladders).
 Stick to neutral colors of your palette except for accessories.
-Avoid any extreme trendy colors like neon-whatever, ultra-whatever.
-More on wear neutrals without looking boring in this guide.
+Avoid extreme trendy colors (e.g., neon-whatever, ultra-whatever).
+More on wearing neutrals without looking boring.

 - When you work in a lab and need to wear a lab coat, get one that’s tailored for women.
 Wear the female equivalent of what the male colleagues wear underneath your lab coat.
 For a meeting, dress like your male colleagues, but in the respective female equivalent.

-- If meetings with customers or clients do not involve being outside or climbing equipment and the dress code is suit with shirt and tie, a classic skirt suit is ok.
+- When meetings with customers or clients do not involve being outside or climbing equipment and the dress code is suit-shirt-tie, a classic skirt suit is ok.

-- If the dress code is business casual style and your meetings with customers or clients don’t involve being outside or climbing equipment, an unmatched skirt suit with a button-down shirt is ok as well as dark denim jeans with a button-down shirt and tailored wool blazer.
+- When the dress code is business casual style and your meetings with customers or clients don’t involve being outside or climbing equipment, an unmatched skirt suit with a button-down shirt is ok as well as dark denim jeans with a button-down shirt and tailored (wool) blazer.

-- Dress code: Coat or trench coat.
-Female engineer: Wear a short classic coat like a short thigh-length trench coat or traditional style pea coat.
-They permit climbing equipment/ladders.
+- Wear a short classic coat like a short thigh-length trench coat or traditional style pea coat.
+Both coat styles permit climbing equipment/ladders.

 - Eye contact with your male colleagues or clients is important.
 When you are petite, try shoes with a thick sole (0.5 inch, 1.3 cm) and 1.25 inch (3.2 cm) heel.
 Wedges not higher than 2 inch (5 cm) are another great option.
-More on styling wedges for work at this link.
+More on styling wedges for work.